pdefusco/Using_CML_MLFlow/README.md

 ● ```mlflow.get_artifact_uri()``` returns the URI that artifacts from the current run should be logged to.

-For more information on MLflow API commands used for tracking, see MLflow Tracking
+For more information on MLflow API commands used for tracking, see the [MLflow Tracking Documentation](https://mlflow.org/docs/latest/tracking.html).

 ## Related Demos and Tutorials